shutas/IEEEUMich-Card-Reader/README.md

 # Installation
 Navigate to the project root directory (IEEEUMich-Card-Reader) in your terminal.

+If you don't have pip, install by:
+`sudo easy_install pip`

 If you already have pip installed, update pip if necessary:
 `pip install --upgrade pip`